CynthiaHN/HollywoodMovies-RStudio-PowerBI/README.md

 + Export Data

 ### Power BI
-+ Embed an R script
++ Embed an R script to create a bar graph
 + Created a data visualisation